magento/devdocs/guides/v2.2/release-notes/backward-incompatible-changes-2.2.md

 This release comes with upgrade scripts that convert data stored in the database from the PHP serialize format to JSON format.

-You need to create a data upgrade script to convert this data if your extensions does any of the following:
+You need to create a data upgrade script to convert this data if your extensions do any of the following:

 * Your custom extension stores or adds serialized data to Magento entities.
 * Your custom extension relies on Magento 2.1 logic of serializing/unserializing data.